Last Updated on 14 January 2026 by Cycloscope

 Kep is 20km east of Kampot, on the coast, very close to the Vietnamese border.

-If you wish to know more about our bicycle trip in Cambodia, check this series of articles
+If you wish to know more about our bicycle trip in Cambodia, check out this series of articles